 - Shot in the Dark, a dark chocolate & espresso truffle sprinkled with an espresso-infused sea salt & sugar blend, from The Chocolate Fetish, Asheville, SC, won 4 stars for Best Ingredient Combination, Best Taste and Best Overall Truffle Artistry.
 Chocolate Fetish chocolates are available online or at their store in Asheville.

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: January 9, 2017.
-This entry was posted in American chocolate, East Bay chocolate, Featured, Front page, Local chocolatiers, North Bay, Outside the Bay Area, Recommended chocolatiers.
+This entry was posted in American chocolate, East Bay chocolate, Featured, Front page, Local chocolate, North Bay, Outside the Bay Area, Recommended chocolatiers, Review and tagged Fera'wyn's Artisan Chocolates, flying noir, Rainy Day Chocolate.
 Bookmark the permalink.